Computer bus is a subsystem that transfers data between components inside a computer or between computers.

 - PCI bus The PCI Bus is a high performance bus for interconnecting chips, expansion boards, and processor/memory subsystems.

-- PCI Express 1x, 4x, 8x, 16x bus PCI Express is the new serial bus addition to the PCI series of specifications.
+- PCI Express 1x, 4x, 8x, 16x bus PCI Express (PCIe, PCI-e) is a high-speed serial computer expansion bus standard.

 - PCI Express Mini Card (Mini PCIe) PCI Express Mini Card (also known as Mini PCI Express, Mini PCIe, and Mini PCI-E) is a replacement for the Mini PCI form factor based on PCI Express.
 It is developed by the PCI-SIG.
 The host device supports both PCI Express and USB 2.0 connectivity, and each card uses whichever the designer feels most appropriate to the task.
 Most laptop computers built after 2005 are based on PCI Express and can have several Mini Card slots.